Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots

 Legged robots promise versatile mobility in environments that are inaccessible to wheeled or tracked platforms.
 However, achieving robust and efficient locomotion remains a central challenge: Controllers trained in simulation only show the same performance on the real system if the system and actuator dynamics are accurately modeled.
 Modeling errors, in particular in the actuator dynamics, where electrical and mechanical losses are often not properly modeled, lead to major inefficiencies and hence directly affect robot endurance and payload capacity.

 Prior work has addressed the simulation-to-reality gap through extensive domain randomization, residual modeling, or full physics identification.
 While these methods have demonstrated impressive sim-to-real transfer, they often require specialized sensors, exhaustive parameter identification, or iterative expert tuning of heuristic models and reward functions.
 As a result, current RL controller pipelines often rely on complex, high-dimensional reward functions.
-As modeling errors increase the sim-to-real gap, environment design often resorts to repeatedly adjusting rewards based on observed discrepancies in the real system—an ad-hoc process that can be repeated many times without clear structure, and which further disconnects rewards from physical notions such as efficiency.
+As modeling errors increase the sim-to-real gap, environment design often resorts to repeatedly adjusting rewards based on observed discrepancies in the real system -- an ad-hoc process that can be repeated many times without clear structure, and which further disconnects rewards from physical notions such as efficiency.

-This work introduces a framework that addresses these challenges by combining a sim-to-real RL pipeline with systematic actuator modeling.
+This work introduces a framework (Figure~\ref{fig:approach_overview}) that addresses these challenges by combining a sim-to-real RL pipeline with systematic actuator modeling, with its core modeling advantage illustrated in Figure~\ref{fig:main_figure}.
 We perform a bottom-up analysis: first characterizing single actuator models, then estimating dynamic parameters on the full-system level, and finally validating locomotion control across multiple platforms.
 A focus of our framework is the integration of a physics-grounded energy model for \acp{pmsm}, which enables training of locomotion policies that are both transferable and energy-efficient.
+This work targets the reduction of \emph{robot-specific reward tuning} for locomotion by grounding the dominant regularization term -- energy consumption -- in physical units that transfer across morphologies.
+The resulting locomotion objective consists of four independently weighted terms: velocity tracking, energy consumption, collision avoidance, and foot-touchdown velocity.
+The first two encode task performance and physical efficiency, while the latter two act as structural safety terms that discourage damaging contacts and impact-heavy gaits.